 Walking in the streets of Fergana you can notice the explicit layout and a noticeable center of construction.
 They may remind you of the colonial nature of buildings back in the days of the Russian Empire.
-Unlike Kokand, Fergana does not yet have medieval constructions because the city is still relatively young.
+Unlike Kokand, Fergana does not have medieval constructions because the city is still relatively young.

-Although the city had existed for over forty years, there was no sewage system or running water until the beginning of the revolution.
-1909 was the year of covering the streets and bazaars of Fergana, before this period there were no hard-covered roads.
-The main development of the city began after the end of the Great Patriotic War.
-The government took up the education of the population, and the Fergana Pedagogical Institute was built on May 1, 1930.
+Although the city had existed for over forty years, there was no sewage system or running water until the beginning of the Russian revolution.
+1909 was the year of covering the streets and bazaars of Fergana.
+Before this period there were no hard-covered roads.
+The government took up the task of educating the population and the Fergana Pedagogical Institute was built on May 1, 1930.
 Further, factories and enterprises were built.

 What to Do in Fergana

 The Museum of Local Studies includes the Fergana region, covering also Kokand and Margilon.
 You can inspect satellite photos of a green, lush Fergana Valley nestled amid snow-capped peaks.
 Other exhibits include a Stone Age diorama with some excessively hairy Cro-Magnons and a Great Patriotic War section unchanged from the Soviet times.
 A 3-D map puts the valley in revealing perspective before stuffed standards of natural- history give way to archaeological displays and pictures of remote carvings.

 Al-Fergani Park was named after the ninth-century astronomer and Fergana valley resident, who like several of Central Asia’s finest minds, bloomed at Caliph Al-Mamum’s ‘House of Wisdom’ in Merv (Turkmenistan) and later in Baghdad.
 The park lies next to the Mustakillik Kuchasi which translates as the Independence Street.